Joe Fournier: Fournier vs. Reykon

+Fournier vs KSI

+On 22 March 2023, it was announced that Fournier would face YouTuber KSI as the headline for MF & DAZN: X Series 007 on 13 May at Wembley Arena in London, England for the MF cruiserweight title.
+KSI defeated Fournier via knockout in the 2nd round, however controversy arose after replays showed KSI landing an illegal elbow strike during the finishing sequence.
+On 15 May, Fournier appealed the decision and the Professional Boxing Association called for both fighters to make their cases, they also announced a decision on the issue would be made by 19 May at the latest.
+On 19 May, the PBA officially ruled the bout as a no contest.

 Exhibition bouts

-Fournier vs Mejia

-Fournier won the vacant WBA international light heavyweight belt by defeating Wilmer Mejia in the eighth round in the Dominican Republic.
-Fournier moved up to 11th in the rankings thanks to this victory against his first southpaw opponent.
-Fournier used the victory to reiterate his desire to fight fellow countryman Callum Smith saying, "I will buy him a jet plane or a house if he fights me!"

-Haye vs Fournier
+Fournier vs. Haye

 On 11 September 2021, Fournier suffered his first loss against his friend and former two-division world champion David Haye in an exhibition bout via unanimous decision on the undercard of Evander Holyfield vs. Vitor Belfort.

 Personal life

-Fournier went to school with Sir Mo Farah and classes him as one of his closest friends.
+Fournier went to Iselworth and Syon school with Sir Mo Farah and classes him as one of his closest friends.

-Charity work
+Joe Fournier also has revealed his interest of running for the mayor of Hounslow.

+Philanthropy

-Fournier supports Caudwell Children and runs the Joe Fournier Foundation.
-The latter pays for coaching and after-school clubs in Hounslow.
+Fournier supports Caudwell Children and ran the Joe Fournier Foundation until 2021.
+The latter paid for coaching and after-school clubs in Hounslow.